manicprone/joint-kit/README.md

 <span>---</span>

-But, if you don't require any supplemental logic for an operation, you can bypass the hand-rolling of the method entirely and generate the methods automatically from a JSON-based descriptor.
+But, if you don't require any supplemental logic for an operation, you can bypass the hand-rolling of the method entirely and generate the methods dynamically from a JSON-based descriptor.

+### Dynamically Generating Methods

-Following the syntax for [generating methods][section-generating-custom-methods], you can create a "method config", which defines your method library.
+Following the guidelines for [generating methods][section-generating-custom-methods], you can create a "method config", which defines a method library using a JSON-based descriptor.

 Executing the Joint `generate` function on the descriptor will dynamically build the method library for you, and load the method logic onto your Joint instance.

-**For Example:**
+**Example:**

 <details>
 <summary>Defining the "Profile" methods with a "method config"</summary>